mzettersten/vocab-mind-2020/README.md

 ## Experiments

-- *tl*: Experiment described in section 1.4.3 "Names, dimensionality reduction, and compositionality"
+- **tl**: Experiment described in section 1.4.3 "Names, dimensionality reduction, and compositionality"
-- *Bongard*: Stimuli, data, and analysis from the section 2.2.1 "Nameability and complex problem-solving: The case of Bongard problems"
+- **bongard**: Stimuli, data, and analysis from the section 2.2.1 "Nameability and complex problem-solving: The case of Bongard problems"
-- *pbp*: Stimuli, data, and analysis from section 2.2.2 "Overcoming circularity: verbal complexity predicts people’s ability to discover solutions to Physical Bongard Problems"
+- **pbp**: Stimuli, data, and analysis from section 2.2.2 "Overcoming circularity: verbal complexity predicts people’s ability to discover solutions to Physical Bongard Problems"
-- *fleming*: Stimuli, data, and analysis from section 2.3 "A shape by any other name is not as similar: Nameability predicts similarity judgments"
+- **fleming**: Stimuli, data, and analysis from section 2.3 "A shape by any other name is not as similar: Nameability predicts similarity judgments"